owid/owid-grapher/coreTable/readme.md

 This is our core tabular data structure class which parses JSON or delimited data and makes it available for charts.
 This class performs core transformations like filtering, grouping, etc.

+Tables are immutable, so all transformations generate a new lightweight table.
+Changes made to a parent table flow down to child tables.

 CoreTable is a generic class operating on generic tabular structures.

 OwidTable is a subset of CoreTable, with the distinction that every OwidTable has an entity (aka country) column, a time integer ( year, day, quarter, etc) column, and one or more any columns ("values").
 OwidTable also includes additional meta data like Source info, needed by our charts.